Bhojan Griha (Restaurants) in Kathmandu for Nepalese Cuisines

 8. Annapurna I

-No dought, Nepal is a Paradise for mountain lover.
-One can sepend some hours to months exploring mystic mountain in Nepal.
-On the same time, One can explore differet ethnic groups culture, language, life style on the different trekking trails in the mountain.
+With no doubt, Nepal is a Paradise for mountain lover.
+One can spend some days to months to the whole year exploring mystic mountain in Nepal.
+On the same time, One can observe different ethnic groups, culture, language, life style on the different trekking trails in the mountain regions of Nepal.
+Also the paradise of the mountains, as said repeatedly boasts eight of the world’s fourteen tallest peaks, including the majestic Himalayas.
+Its diverse landscapes range from serene lowlands to breathtaking, towering mountain summits.

 We, Shanrila Voyages Team always invite you to visit and explore Nepal.